Evankj/ecgo/README.md

 A very minimal Entity Component System implementation I created to help me learn more about Go (especially the new generics) and ECS architectures.

-A basic example project utilising the excellent raylib Go bindings is provided in the examples folder.

 # Concepts

 ## Buckets